ReMAP: Neural Reparameterization for Scalable MAP Inference in Arbitrary-Order Markov Random Fields: Experiment

 \subsection{Analysis and Ablation Study}

-\textbf{Efficiency Analysis} Following UAI inference competition protocol, we compare \textsc{NeuroLifting} against Toulbar2 over a 1200-second horizon, collecting metrics at 200-second intervals.
-Due to Toulbar2's logging limitations(no time information on complex problems), we evaluate it under varying time constraints.
-Results appear in Table~\ref{table:time} from Appendix~\ref{sec:fig_anaylsis}.
-Both methods perform efficiently on the first three instances, solving them within 200 seconds, with Toulbar2 showing stronger performance on these small-scale problems.
-However, as complexity increases, Toulbar2 fails to meet termination criteria within 1200 seconds and shows minimal solution quality improvement over time.
-In contrast, \textsc{NeuroLifting} maintains computational efficiency on larger instances and consistently outperforms Toulbar2 across all time intervals, delivering superior solutions.
+\textbf{Efficiency Analysis.} Following UAI protocol, we compared \textsc{ReMAP} and Toulbar2 over 1200 seconds, reporting metrics every 200 seconds (due to Toulbar2's logging limitations, timing information is unavailable for complex problems).
+Results in Table~\ref{table:time} (Appendix~\ref{sec:fig_anaylsis}) show Toulbar2 performs better on simpler instances, solving the first three within 200 seconds.
+On complex problems, however, it does not terminate within 1200 seconds and shows little improvement. \textsc{ReMAP} remains efficient on larger instances, consistently outperforming Toulbar2 at all time intervals with better solutions.

-\textbf{Choice of GNN backbones.} We evaluate model performance with various GNN backbones from Section~\ref{sec:GNN_lifting}, comparing their average results across UAI Inference Competition 2022 pairwise cases, our private PCI instances, and synthetic datasets (1000 nodes with average degree 4 or 8).
-Testing covers random energy configurations and Potts models.
-As shown in Fig.~\ref{fig:GNN_backbone_curve} in Appendix~\ref{sec:fig_anaylsis}, GraphSAGE consistently achieves superior results with fastest convergence across all datasets. \textbf{Choice of Optimizer.}The optimizer selection is discussed in Section~\ref{sec:loss_func}, based on problem structure analysis and empirical trials.
-We evaluate SGD, RMSprop, and Adam optimizers using UAI 2022 pairwise cases, with learning rate $10^{-4}$, embedded feature dimension 1024, and 8-layer network architecture.
-These configurations remain consistent across all test cases.
-Results with average loss curves in Fig.~\ref{fig:optimizer} from Appendix~\ref{sec:fig_anaylsis} demonstrate convergence differences, showing Adam outperforms both RMSprop and SGD in speed and stability.
+\textbf{Choice of GNN backbones.} We evaluated GNN backbones from Section~\ref{sec:GNN_lifting} across UAI 2022 pairwise cases, private PCI instances, and synthetic datasets (1000 nodes, average degree 4/8), testing both random energy configurations and Potts models.
+Fig.~\ref{fig:GNN_backbone_curve} in Appendix~\ref{sec:fig_anaylsis} demonstrates GraphSAGE's consistent superiority in both results quality and convergence speed across all datasets. \textbf{Choice of Optimizer.} Optimizer selection, discussed in Section~\ref{sec:loss_func}, is based on structure analysis and empirical testing.
+We evaluated SGD, RMSprop, and Adam on UAI 2022 pairwise cases learning rate $10^{-4}$, 1024-dimensional embeddings, and 8-layer networks.
+Results in Fig.\ref{fig:optimizer} (Appendix\ref{sec:fig_anaylsis}) show Adam's superior convergence speed and stability over RMSprop and SGD.

-\textbf{Loss Landscape Visualization.} We utilize the tool developed by \cite{visualloss} to visualize the loss landscape.
-Detailed settings of the visualization is in Appendix.~\ref{app:vis_setup}.
-We visualize the evolution of the loss landscape for networks with varying depths,specifically for $K \in \{1, 2, 5, 8\}$.
-The resulting landscape visualizations are presented in Fig.~\ref{fig:land} from Appendix.~\ref{sec:fig_anaylsis}, and the converged loss change trend in Fig.~\ref{fig:loss_layer} from Appendix.~\ref{sec:fig_anaylsis}.
-We observe that a significant portion of the loss function is relatively flat, indicating that the loss can only decrease in constrained regions of the parameter space.
-As more layers are incorporated into the lifted model, it effectively expands these local regions, facilitating convergence toward better solutions.
-This characteristic suggests that the lifted model provides a greater capacity to navigate the optimization landscape.